nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1d.
 User inputs details in a wrong format
     * 1d1. contHACKS shows an error message <br/>
+    * 1d2.
+User enters new input <br>
+    Steps 1d1 - 1d2 are repeated until the input is in a correct format. <br>
+    Use case resumes from step 2. <br>
     Use case ends.